 The spiritual & religious restoration occurring in the nation.

 |Esther||God protecting his people during exile.|

-These books also contain some of the Bible’s most known and beloved stories.
+These books also contain some of Scripture’s best known and beloved stories.

 |BIBLE BOOK||FAMOUS ACCOUNTS|